alexeyhimself/rest-crud-pytests/README.md

 When PDV tests passed, then you can run all the other tests.
 To do so in `rest-crud-pytests` folder run:
 ```
 pytest -v -m smoke
-pytest -v -m 'not slow and not smoke'
+pytest -v -m 'not slow and not smoke and not pdv'
 pytest -v -m slow
 ```
 All tests must get `PASSED` status